Pu’uka’oku Falls (Puukaoku Falls)

 Here are located several spectacular and extremely high waterfalls, including the Puukaoku Falls.

 Falls have formed in some of the highest cliffs of the world (Haloku Cliffs), which are located in the north-eastern part of Moloka’i, in some 4 – 5 km long section between the Pelekunu and Wailau valleys.
-Here ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
-Cliffs end abruptly in the sea and in Hawaiian are called "na pali" – sea cliffs.
+Here the ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
+Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons of waterfalls.

-Pu’uka’oku Falls, according to the estimates from topographical maps are approximately 840 metres tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical basalt cliff.
+Pu’uka’oku Falls, according to the estimates from topographical maps are approximately 840 meters tall.
+The water here is not falling in a free fall – for the most part, it slides down along the nearly vertical basalt cliff.

 Only 500 m to the west there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world – Olo’upena Falls (approximately 900 m tall) and some 200 – 400 m to the west are some 580 m high Wailele Falls.
 800 m to the west is another very tall waterfall – Haloku Falls (approximately 700 m).